Shopify/bootsnap/README.md

 to optimize and cache expensive computations.
 See [How Does This Work](#how-does-this-work).

 #### Performance

 - [Discourse](https://github.com/discourse/discourse) reports a boot time reduction of approximately 50%, from roughly 6 to 3 seconds on one machine;
 - One of our smaller internal apps also sees a reduction of 50%, from 3.6 to 1.8 seconds;
 - The core Shopify platform -- a rather large monolithic application -- boots about 75% faster, dropping from around 25s to 6.5s.
+* In Shopify core (a large app), about 25% of this gain can be attributed to `compile_cache_*` features; 75% to path caching, and ~1% to `disable_trace`.
+This is fairly representative.

 ## Usage